Charles94jp/NameSilo-DDNS/readme.md

 |mail_pass|passwd or key|
 |receivers|An array to hold the recipient's address.|

+About mail alert: Simply put, after the program is stopped unexpectedly, use mail_user to send a reminder email to receivers to avoid failing to update DNS after IP changes, resulting in inaccessibility with the domain name.

+Q: Under what circumstances will the program stop unexpectedly?

+A: I will avoid bugs in the coding of the program itself, but the api used may be wrong, such as NameSilo's api or ip138's api can't connect, which can happen.

 The last five configurations are not required.
 Only after all five are filled in will the email alert feature be enabled.

 ### Note